redelpedron/Kanto-Companion-Lite/README.md

 - **Drag** an item to the other side, or **tap** it then **tap** the other side.
-- Picking up a stack takes the whole stack. *(Adjusting the quantity before dropping used to be mouse-wheel only on the desktop version — there's no touch equivalent yet, so partial-stack transfers aren't currently possible in this fork.)*
 - **Sort** each side by Type / A–Z / Qty (view only).
 On the **Bag** you can **Save order** to make it stick in-game; the in-game **PC is always A–Z**, so its sort is browsing-only.